OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 # Task 1: How to set up a repository on GitHub

-This task is designed for researchers who want to create an Open Source project on GitHub.
+This task is designed for students and researchers who want to create their first Open Source project (software or non-software) on GitHub.

+Estimated time to complete: 30-45 minutes.

 ## Table of contents